-The two-storey 12,000 sq ft building, designed by 5Plus and Cube, and fitted out by Spatial Office Environments, is already attracting interest as an exemplar scheme.
+The two-storey 12,000 sq ft building, designed by 5Plus and Cube, with the interior layout, specification and design by Ingo Interiors, and fitted out by Spatial Office Environments, is already attracting interest as an exemplar scheme.

 Set around a central atrium, the impressive modern internal space has now been surveyed for Google Street View, with 360 degree views of each of the work zones The building is also providing inspiration for other housing associations, with staff hosting visits from a number of other companies looking to redesign their space.

 The striking deep pitch roof is designed to resemble the chimneys of local landmark, Fiddlers Ferry Power Station, with four window-topped turrets funnelling natural light to the internal space.
 Externally, the brick clad steel frame building also features large glazed recesses to maximise natural light, plus brise soleil to prevent glare.